RobertoRoos/sawIntuitiveResearchKitWiki/Debugging-Potentiometer-Issues.md

 # Using ROS bags to collect data

 The goal of this section is to show how to collect both the encoder and potentiometer values for a given arm and plot the results.
+You can also bypass the data collection with rosbag and visualize the data live.

-To collect the data, you will need to start the console with an extra option to turn on publishing of some low level data.
+To collect the data or view the data live, you will need to start the console with an extra option to turn on publishing of some low level data.
 For a PSM, you would have to start the console using the extra `-i` option:
 ```sh
    rosrun dvrk_robot dvrk_console_json -j jhu-daVinci/console-PSM3.json -i ros-io-PSM3.json
 ```